mohammadtaherri/flutter_flexible_ui/packages/flutter_adaptive_ui/README.md

 }
 ```

-Now you can override the default sizes by set `breakpointData` param:
+Now you can override the default sizes by set a `breakpointData` param:

 ```dart